 The regulation became applicable from 24 March 2020.
 These pages will be updated as further guidance becomes available.

 Alerts and notifications

-Tailored news, notifications and updates from the CAA, including updates issued in the last 12 months are available through Skywise.
+Tailored news, notifications and updates from the Civil Aviation Authority (CAA), including updates issued in the last 12 months are available through SkyWise.